Jan von Osten House

-The Jan von Osten House (Danish: Jan von Ostens Gård) is a listed Baroque style property at the corner of Amaliegade with Toldbodgade in the Frederiksstaden neighbourhood of central Copenhagen, Denmark.
-The building was the city home of Classen from 1770 until 1792 and is still owned by and serves as headquarters of Det Classenske Fideicommis until 1970.
+The Jan von Osten House (Danish: Jan von Ostens Gård) is a listed Baroque style property at the corner of Amaliegade and Toldbodgade in the Frederiksstaden neighbourhood of central Copenhagen, Denmark.
+The building was the city home of Johan Frederik Classen from 1770.
+On his death. it was endowed to the Det Classenske Fideicommis which was headquartered in the building until 1970.
+The building was listed on the Danish registry of protected buildings and places in 1918.